digitaltrails/vdu_controls/README.md

   * The Settings-Dialog has been reorganized to make it scrollable.
   * Support a user-defined ddcutil-emulator executable for controlling laptop-panels or other non-DDC-capable displays.
-A sample template emulator written in bash is included as a DIY starter kit.
+A sample template emulator written in bash is included as a DIY starter kit (sample-scripts/laptop-ddcutil-emulator.bash).
   * Fix an infinite loop if menu->quit is used when the "Failed to obtain capabilities" dialog is showing.

 * 2.2.0